Photo by Larry Wagner

 Typically, I begin a composition or sculpture when I hear a compelling story or see some person or animal that moves me deeply.
 I will take that story or animal and create a narrative or symbolic story around the subject and from that, develop a composition.

-Once my vision is clear, I proceed to paint, but I am not fixed on where the process will take me.
-If the art shows me a different direction to go in, I follow that new route, and I’m always happy with the results.
+Once my vision is clear, I proceed to paint, but I’m open to the magic of the process.
+Sometimes the art develops a life of its own and shows a different direction to go in, I follow it and am often delighted with the unexpected experience.

-Although my art often includes animals, what I create actually arises from the common life experiences all living beings: bonding, connecting, suffering, yearning, worrying….experiences of awe, angst and loss.
-Even if the concept is difficult or heart-breaking, I still like to make my pieces as beautiful as possible, with visual interest so that the work may be appreciated both close-up or further away.
-For this reason, I often use gilding or metallics because of my lifelong fascination with the mesmerizing beauty of illuminated manuscripts.
+Although my work often includes animals, what I create arises from the common life experiences of all living beings: bonding, connecting, suffering, yearning, worrying….experiences of awe, angst and loss.
+Even if the concept is difficult or heart-breaking, I still like to make my pieces as beautiful as possible.
+For this reason, I often use gilding or metallic paints because of my lifelong fascination with the mesmerizing beauty of illuminated manuscripts.